DarkMaps/DarkMapsServer/README.md

 **Step 4**

+The time since UTC in milliseconds is appended to the signature, separated by the ':' character

+**Step 4**

-The Base64 encoded signature is included within the 'Signature' request header.
+The entire signature string (including the timestamp) is included within the 'Signature' request header.